New York Rovers

 The New York Rovers were a senior ice hockey team that was established in 1935.
 They played in the Eastern Hockey League as a farm team of the New York Rangers.
 The Rovers played alongside the Rangers in Madison Square Garden.
 They played in the Eastern League through 1947–48.
 When the EHL took a break for the 1948–49 season, the Rovers played in the Quebec Senior Hockey League until the EHL resumed for the 1949–50 season.
 The Rovers folded in 1952 because of a dispute over television rights.
 The team couldn't sell the rights and could not afford to go on without doing so.

-The team was briefly resurrected in 1959, playing in the Long Island Arena.
-The Rovers changed their name to the Long Island Ducks in 1961.
+The team name was briefly resurrected in 1959, playing in the Long Island Arena.
+That Rovers franchise changed its name to the Long Island Ducks in 1961.

-One last hurrah for the Rovers was 1964–65 when they played for one season in the Madison Square Garden.
+One last hurrah for the Rovers was 1964–65 when they played for one season in Madison Square Garden.
 It was not a financial success.